npchat/npchat-web/readme.md

 This protocol does, however, specify standards that clients should follow for interoperability.

 A client generates or imports an ECDSA P-384 key pair.
-The hash of the public key is the address & id, called `sigPubJwkHash`.
+The hash of the public key is the address & id, called `authPubKeyHash`.

-A client can send messages for any `sigPubJwkHash` at any host that implements this protocol.
+A client can send messages for any `authPubKeyHash` at any host that implements this protocol.

-A client can authenticate with any host to fetch messages by signing the host's current challenge for the given `sigPubJwkHash`.
+A client can authenticate with any host to fetch messages by signing the host's current challenge for the given `authPubKeyHash`.

 ## Channel
 As implemented here, a Channel is a [Durable Object](https://developers.cloudflare.com/workers/learning/using-durable-objects).

-It can in fact be a simple JSON object that holds state for a given `sigPubJwkHash` (the users public id).
+It can in fact be a simple JSON object that holds state for a given `authPubKeyHash` (the users public id).

 The state must contain:
 - challenge, a JSON object